Mai-Te-Pora/Demex-Trading-Bot/README.md

 ```

 ### Grid
-Grid is available to run upon immediate download (provided mnemonic has been altered).
-It will take four user inputs:
-- Pair
-- Buy or Sell
-- Buy/Sell Price
-- Buy/Sell Price

-The bot will continue repeating the trades until cancelled.
-There are expected enhancements to the bot coming in the future.
+Grid has been completely rebuilt!
+Novice and experienced users were considered in the build process.
+Here are the enhancements:
+- Sets order creation (Min = 3, Max = 16)
+- Base and quote profit taking
+- Linear versus cascade order creation
+- Better visual printing experience for user
+- Ability to reload data in case of websocket timeout/error (or for more experienced users....uploading their own list of dicts)
+- Ability to print current list of potential orders
+- Ability to start over

 ## Enhancements
 c1im4cu5 is working with a couple others to add strategies to the main bot.
 These include:
-- UI based in Flash
-- Cascade order creation for Grid
 - Session timing for Grid
-- Base or Quote profit taking
 - Binance Arbritrage Bot (Coco's bot will be moved.
 He has agreed to test!
 Thank you, Coco!)
 - Coinbase Arbritrage Bot (once Atom had been added to the exchange)